 The continuous development and testing integration can enable companies to respond to market and competitive changes in a timely manner.
 Reusing the code, back-end implementations, APIs and other infrastructure to build a new version of the mobile application is easier, as well as testing of that when infrastructure is in place.
 The frequent deployment and testing also enhance the ability to automate functional, compatibility and performance testing of the application, against an array of devices and different form factors.

 Continuously Consider and Validate Quality Characteristics

-The modern mobile devops is (all) about continuous everything.
-The DevOps approach should always strive to improve things, process, culture, and even reconsider what devops tools should be in use.
-The continuous evaluation of the efficiency and productivity can get insights to real performance issues and how to make things smoother and work seamlessly in the next regression.
+The modern mobile DevOps is (all) about continuous everything.
+The DevOps approach should always strive to improve things, process, culture, and even reconsider what DevOps tools should be in use.
+The continuous evaluation of efficiency and productivity can get insights into real performance issues and how to make things smoother and work seamlessly in the next regression.

 Continuous Integration and Continuous Delivery